How to complain about a bailiff

 Check the membership lists on the trade associations’ websites:

-Complain to the trade association if the bailiff is a member.
+Complain to the trade association if the bailiff’s a member.
 Follow the complaints procedure on the association’s website.

-Complain about a county or family court bailiff or civilian enforcement officer
+Complain about a court bailiff or civilian enforcement officer